pkourdis/gateplugin-SUTime/README.md

 [Download here](https://github.com/pkourdis/gateplugin-SUTime/releases) the latest version, unzip the file and place the folder inside the $GATE_HOME/plugins directory.

 **Important notice:** Java Platform SE 9 no longer includes in the standard classpath the JAXB APIs.
-In order for SUTime to load properly, Mac/Linux users should start GATE by invoking through terminal the command:
+In order for SUTime to load properly, Mac/Linux users should start GATE inside the $GATE_HOME/bin directory by invoking through terminal the command:

 `./gate.sh --add-modules=java.xml.bind`

-inside $GATE_HOME/bin.

 ## 3. Usage

 The following runtime parameters are available: